-Looking at this now it is quite idealistic, but there are some parts to this statement that I believe have assisted me with the behaviour management in my classroom.
+Looking at this now it is quite idealistic, but there are some parts to this statement that I believe has assisted me with the behaviour management in my classroom.

 1. Be fair and consistent